tadscottsmith/docker-trunk-recorder-dashboard/README.md

 - Shows detailed progress during initialization
 - Logs all database operations for troubleshooting

 The initialization script is mounted into the container and executed as a one-time operation during installation, ensuring consistent database configuration across deployments.
 The script runs in a dedicated profile to prevent accidental reinitialization during normal operation.
+All required data directories and files are created with proper permissions during setup.

 ## Basic Configuration